Dieser Beitrag enthält Werbung – advertising.

 The Lonely Private Eye

 Lew Archer is a private investigator in Los Angeles.
 He is active in the 50s up to the 70s of the last century – and he is alone.
+At the beginning of the series he is in his early 30s.
 Sometimes you read about an ex-wife (as far as I remember), but there are no women in his life.
 I cannot remember having ever heard about any family … To be honest there seems to be nobody in his life: he ist devoted to his clients and his cases.

 All happens somewhere in the setting of an eternal LA and a sweet Southern California, a setting full of light and sunshine where nobody suspects crime and murder.
 Archer cruises LA’s avenues and follows leads into the small cities all along the coast.
 His clients live their comfortable lives in beautiful villas – normally, but Archer often needs to take deep dives into the other side of society.